 Each year there are more than 1,000 performances including resident DJs, up-and-coming artists and famous artists.
 In 2016 496,000 visitors attended from 95 countries.
 The organisers are the same people who went on to create Balaton Sound (near Lake Balaton), which is an electronic music festival - Held between 5th and 9th July 2017.

-NOTE WELL: Wine festivals are not meant as or promoted as "Drinker's Paradise" simply because Hungarians like to enjoy their food and drink without the need for drunken behaviour and "Lager Louts".
-Yes, you can enjoy yourself and party, and even get drunk, but Hungarians do not want to see their quiet community life awoken by "A Drunken Englishman Abroad".
-And if you need an ambulance, don't expect the ambulance and hospital staff to be sympathy.
-They hate drunkards and resource wasters and therefore will pump you!
-You have be warned!
+Wine festivals are NOT meant as and NOT promoted as "Drinker's Paradise" simply because Hungarians like to enjoy their food and drink without the need for drunken behaviour and "Lager Louts".
+Yes, you can enjoy yourself and party, and even get drunk, but Hungarians do not want to see their quiet community life awoken by "A Drunken Englishman Abroad" - If you need an ambulance, do NOT expect the ambulance and hospital staff to be sympathy.
+They hate drunkards and resource wasters and therefore will not hesitate to pump your stomach.

 The 2017 fish festival is being held at Vajdahunyad Castle this year, between 10th and 12th February, which is home to the Hungarian Agricultural Museum and host to other events throughout the year.
 So a tourist attraction in its own right.